 Amandla!
 Woman to Watch

-Trial Attorney, International Criminal Court
+Trial Attorney, International Criminal Court, The Hague.

 I come from a family of eight girls and two boys.
 I recall in my younger years my Father encouraged me to pursue my education despite the cultural point of view that it was futile to educate a girl child.
 This early childhood support instilled in me a confidence in my capacity and ability and enabled me to pursue my dream of a law degree despite all the challenges I faced.
 I recall that when I was to get into the University to read law, the Professor in charge of admissions kept urging my Father to persuade me to study any other course but law because of my young age but I stood my ground, insisted I was going to read law and eventually the University accepted me for a law degree.

 Every time the victims of these most heinous crimes, tell me in very simple words how appreciative they are of the efforts made in giving them a voice in the proceedings and allowing them have their day in Court to tell their story, it gives me the greatest professional satisfaction.

 I would not change anything for a minute.